There are several famous quotes on having concentrated portfolio by legendary investors.

 Risks associated with a concentrated portfolio

 Successful investors can manage a concentrated portfolio way better than retail investors.
 They are highly skilled and experienced.
-They have detailed investing criteria and analysts to analyse their investments very thoroughly such as reading financial reports, analysing and valuing the numbers, conducting surveys, accessing the management, using their products, talking to suppliers, customers, employees and industry experts as well as comparing them to competitors which may be subject to the same investment criteria.
+They have detailed investing criteria and analysts to analyse their investments very thoroughly such as reading financial reports, analysing and valuing the numbers, conducting surveys, accessing the management, using their products, talking to suppliers, customers, employees and industry experts as well as comparing them to competitors.
 They filter many potential companies before they find the best investment idea.
 Most retail investors lack the skills, experience, time and resources to do such thorough due diligence.

-A concentrated investing strategy can generate higher returns with market rallies (if right) and bigger losses (if wrong) with pull back and crashes.
+A concentrated investing strategy can generate higher returns with market rallies (if right) and bigger losses (if wrong) with pullbacks and crashes.

 Our ability to handle wins and losses with a concentrated portfolio is important.
-The more concentrated the portfolio, the more we can become more emotional and less rational.
-We can become more biased toward information that supported our thesis (confirmation bias) with more at stake (sunk cost fallacy).
+The more concentrated the portfolio, we can become more emotional and less rational.
+We become more biased toward information that supports our thesis (confirmation bias) with more at stake (sunk cost fallacy).

 As our portfolio starts to gain more profits, we can become more greedy and less rational; we may hope for the price to keep going up for more returns.
 We may add as it rallies.
 As it rallies further, the portfolio may naturally concentrate as a few stocks account for the bulk of the gains.
 Similarly, as the portfolio loses, we can be rooted in fear and keep holding for hope as the losses in dollar value get higher.
 Worse will be having a gambling mentality creeping in especially when the market does not go according to plan and we may not have a plan when the market is having wild swings.